-- Over 32 years service as a Police Dog Handler with the Royal Australian Air Force.
-Click here to see a photo of Grant with his last dog.
+- Over 33 years service as a Police Dog Handler with the Royal Australian Air Force.
+Click here to see a photo of the behaviour specialist with his last dog.

 - 16 Years as an Instructor at the RAAFs Police Dog Handler Training School.

 - Numerous published articles in Australia and overseas.

 References available on request.
 Some samples are included on this site (Click on ‘References’ button) .